evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

       return state.position + deltaT * state.velocity;
     }

+    // The main function that is called on every animation frame.
-    // Calculate the new position of the box function updatePosition() {
+    // It calculates and updates the current position of the box. function updatePosition() {
       var acceleration = calculateAcceleration(state.position);
       state.velocity = newVelocity(acceleration);